-Landholders who have a Native Game Bird Management Licence for their property are invited to list their details on a Landholder Register if they want to be contacted by licensed hunters.
+Landholders who have a Native Game Bird Management Licence are invited to list their details on a Landholder Register if they want to be contacted by licensed hunters.
 Not all landholders need help to manage native game birds on their properties and some may already have existing arrangements for hunters to assist them.

-Logon to the Native Game Bird Portal, which is part of online services , to find out the quotas for each property listed on a landholder's licence.
-You're given access to the Portal when we verify your WIT and update your licence for game birds.
+Login to online licence holder services and access the Native Game Bird Portal.
+You're given access to the portal when you provide evidence that you have passed the WIT and we upgrade your licence for game birds.
 You need your licence number and security PIN as well as the landholder's licence number to login online.

 Landholder licences cover the whole property and the landholder decides the areas they want you to hunt.
 You should ask the landholder about the property boundaries and permitted hunting areas before hunting.